runtimeverification/k/k-distribution/k-tutorial/1_basic/11_casts/README.md

 `(I1:Int + I2:Int)::Exp2`, then we would know that the first derivation above should be chosen, whereas if we want the second derivation, we could write `(I1:Int + I2:Int)::Exp`.

+#### Exercise

+Write a function `eval` which takes a term of sort `Exp2` and returns an `Int`.
+The function should be capable of evaluating any term of sort `Exp2` to the integer value which it expresses.
+You will need to write strict casts in order to disambiguate these rules.

 ### Projection casts